 Beat the softened cream cheese with the sugar and vanilla until combined and fluffy.

 Fold the whipped cream topping into the cream cheese mixture.

-Fill the prepared molds with the cream cheese filling.
-Fill the molds a little bit at a time.
-Then press down on the top of the filling with a spoon or spatula so they completely fill the mold and there are no gaps or pockets of air.
+Fill the prepared crusts to the top of the molds a bit at a time with the cream cheese mixture, pressing down on the top with a spoon or spatula so the crust is completely covered and there are no pockets of air.

 - To make this into one large cheesecake, use a springform pan or prepare it in a pie plate.
 You can also buy a pre-made store-bought graham cracker pie crust.
 This will save you time and dishes.

-- To make these cheesecakes in a cupcake tin, put cupcake liners in each of the molds and form the crusts in them.
+- To make these cheesecakes in a muffin tin, put cupcake liners in each of the molds and form the crusts in them.